TheSeally/vite-plugin-pug-transformer/README.md

 ## Requirements
-- Vite v2 or Vite v3
+- Vite v2+
-- Node.js v12.22 or higher (For Vite v3 required Node.js 14.18 or higher)
+- Node.js v12.22 or higher (For Vite v3+ required Node.js 14.18 or higher)

 ## Installation
 You can use any package manager to install plugin: